Diamond Eyes: Charts and sales

+Diamond Eyes was named "Rock Album of the Year" by the iTunes Store.
+Kerrang! magazine also placed it as their Album of the Year.
+In their roundup of the 25 Best Metal Albums of 2010–2019, the music blog MetalSucks ranked Diamond Eyes as the 4th best metal album of the '10s.
+Revolver Magazine ranked Diamond Eyes as the best album of the Decade.
+In 2017, Loudwire staff elected it as the best hard rock album of 2010.

-Diamond Eyes was expected to sell between 55,000 and 60,000 records in the U.S. during its first week, based on first-day sales, according to Hits Daily Double.
+The album was expected to sell between 55,000 and 60,000 records in the U.S. during its first week, based on first-day sales, according to Hits Daily Double.
 The album sold above these expectations, moving 62,000 copies in the U.S. It debuted at No. 6 on the Billboard 200, making it the fourth consecutive Deftones album to debut within that chart's top 10.

-As of October 2012, the album had sold approximately 236,000 copies in the U.S.
+As of October 2012, the album had sold approximately 236,000 copies in the U.S. On July 3, 2025, the album was certified gold in the United States by the Recording Industry Association of America.

 Track listing

 Personnel

 Diamond Eyes personnel according to CD liner notes.